Skip to main content

 202.633.6471, Marjorie@si.edu

 Marjorie Hunt holds an MA and PhD in folklore and folklife from the University of Pennsylvania.
 Since joining the Center in 1982, she has curated numerous Folklife Festival programs, including The Grand Generation: Memory, Mastery and Legacy (1984), White House Workers (1992), Masters of Traditional Arts (1994), Working at the Smithsonian (1996), Masters of the Building Arts (2001), and Carriers of Culture: Living Native Basket Traditions (2006).
 She was co-curator of the 2013 program One World, Many Voices: Endangered Languages and Cultural Heritage.
 Her publications include The Grand Generation: Memory, Mastery Legacy and The Stone Carvers: Masters Craftsmen of Washington National Cathedral.
 She is the author of The Smithsonian Folklife and Oral History Interviewing Guide.
-Marjorie is the co-producer and director of the documentary films The Stone Carvers, The Grand Generation, Workers at the White House, and Good Work: Masters of the Building Arts.
+Marjorie is the Academy Award-winning co-producer and director of the documentary films The Stone Carvers, The Grand Generation, Workers at the White House, and Good Work: Masters of the Building Arts.

 202.633.0434, KellerSR@si.edu